LienBosmans/stack-t/README.md

 docker run --rm -it -v my-path-to\stack-t\:/stackt stackt
 ```

 Now you'll see something like `root@b7095ae55002:/stackt/dbt_project# `.
 This means you are now working inside the container.
-Navigate to `python_code\generate_dbt_models.py` and change the source name and file name, based on your ocel2 event log.
+Inside the file `python_code\generate_dbt_models.py` you need to change the source name and file name, based on your ocel2 event log.

 ```
 ## Change source_name and sqlite_db_name below!